Demonstration of the trapped-ion quantum-CCD computer architecture: Methods

 \section{Methods}

-\textbf{Honeywell Surface Trap:} We designed and fabricated a 2D surface trap at Honeywell's microfabrication production facility in Plymouth, MN.
-The trap dimensions given in Fig. \ref{fig:Beta_Trap} result in an ion height of 70 $\mu$m above the surface.
-Potential wells are generated by 198 DC gold electrodes which were fabricated with an undercut etch to mitigate stray fields by eliminating a line of sight between dielectrics and the ions \cite{Maunz16}.
-The trap is cooled to 12.6 K via a cold finger attached to a liquid He flow cryostat with stability better than 2 mK, thereby suppressing gate errors due to anomalous heating \cite{Labaziewicz08}.
-We measure single ion axial heating rates (at a 0.97 MHz trap frequency) varying from 100-500 quanta/sec.
+\textbf{Honeywell Surface Trap:} We designed and fabricated a 2D surface trap at Honeywell's microfabrication facility in Plymouth, MN, a section of which is shown in Fig. \ref{fig:Beta_Trap}.
+The 198 DC gold electrodes were fabricated with an undercut etch to mitigate stray fields by eliminating a line of sight between dielectrics and the ions \cite{Maunz16}.
+The trap is cooled to 12.6 K via a cold finger attached to a liquid He flow cryostat with stability better than 2 mK.
+Single $^{171}$Yb$^{+}$ axial heating rates at a 0.97 MHz trap frequency vary from 100-500 quanta/sec and typical radial heating rates are $\sim500$ quanta/sec, both limited by technical noise on electrode controls.

-\textbf{Computer Control:} The processor is programmed using a quantum circuit \cite{Nielsen00} that is compiled into hardware commands for the machine control system which is responsible for executing the quantum circuit, scheduling, and calibration routines.
-Automated calibrations take up about 25$\%$ of the system duty cycle and are either executed on a predetermined time interval or triggered when a measured parameter exceeds the specified tolerance.
-Clock synchronization between qubits is maintained via a phase-tracking protocol which updates the qubit phases after transport and gate operations to account for AC-Stark shifts.
+\textbf{Computer Control:} The processor is programmed using the quantum circuit model~\cite{Nielsen00}, compiling gate sequences into hardware commands for the machine control system, which is also responsible for circuit queueing and calibration routines.
+Automated calibrations take up about 25$\%$ of the system duty cycle and are either executed on a schedule or triggered when a measured parameter exceeds the specified tolerance.
+Clock synchronization between qubits is maintained via a phase-tracking protocol that updates the qubit phases after transport and gate operations to account for AC-Stark shifts and interzone differences in the SQ phase.

-Data corruption from background collisions causing ion loss or crystal reordering events are mitigated by probing the ion crystal mode structure.
-When these rare events are detected, the data since the previous check is discarded and the circuits are repeated.
-The mitigation procedure is blind to events that swap the qubit ions and processes involving multiple reordering events that leave the ions in the correct order immediately prior to the probe.
+Data corruption from ion loss or crystal reordering events (caused by transport failures and background collisions) is mitigated by probing the ion crystal mode structure at the end of a series of circuit runs.
+When these events are detected, the data since the previous check is discarded and the circuits are repeated.
+The detection procedure is blind to events that swap the qubit ions as well as multiple reordering events that leave the ions in the correct order immediately prior to the probe.
+For the $N=6$ QV test where 100 repetitions of 400 different circuits were run over a period of five hours ($\sim10^7$ transport operations) only three such events were detected.

 \textbf{Trapping and Transport Operations:} A hole in the trap (Fig. \ref{fig:Beta_Trap}) allows neutral atoms from an effusive thermal source to enter the trapping region where they are photoionized and Doppler cooled using standard techniques \cite{Olmschenk07} and then transported to a gate zone.